rdappel/courses/pages/version-control-essentials/assignments/branching-practice.md

 - What does merging dev into a feature branch help prevent?

-- Did you encounter any conflicts?
+- Did you encounter any merge conflicts?
 How did you resolve them?